chenazam/character-reference-library/docs/assets/library/10_CHARACTERS/LUCIEN/00_PROFILE/prompt_blocks.md

 Use for:

 - reference sheet prompts
-- face anchors
 - anatomy prompts
 - body anchors
 - general character prompts

-Lucien is a young adult man in his mid-twenties with a slender lightly built physique, soft mature facial features, and a calm, slightly mysterious presence.
+Lucien is a young adult man in his mid-twenties with a slender lightly built physique and refined facial features that give him a calm, thoughtful presence.

-He has dark brown expressive eyes, short to medium-length naturally curly dark brown hair with soft volume, and light skin with subtle freckles across the nose and cheeks.
+He has dark brown expressive eyes, short to medium-length naturally curly dark brown hair with loose soft volume, and light skin with subtle freckles across the nose and cheeks.

-His silhouette is slim and balanced with narrow gently sloped shoulders and soft natural proportions rather than pronounced musculature.
+His silhouette is slim and balanced with narrow gently sloped shoulders, a soft natural waist, and lightly built proportions rather than pronounced musculature.

-His aesthetic feels scholarly, occult, and subtly witchy.
+His aesthetic blends scholarly and occult influences, creating a quiet witchy tone that feels thoughtful, composed, and slightly enigmatic.
 Maintain consistent facial identity, hairstyle, body proportions, and overall silhouette across all views.

 ---